PrakharS524/JavaProject_JavaInternship_SlashMark/README.md

-# TaskListApp_java_SM
-This is my very first project using java .This is a Task listing application,in which we can perform several functions like adding a task,deletion and listing of tasks .
+This is my internship projects repository which I completed during by Summer Internship at Slash Mark IT Startup as Java Intern